umee-network/umee.cc/content/pages/careers.md

 <details>
 <summary>Senior Front End Engineer</summary>

-Umee is seeking a talented Front End Developer who is experienced in UI/UX and writing software for user interfaces.
+UX is seeking a talented Front End Developer who is experienced in UI/UX and writing software for user interfaces.
 You will be working alongside our developer team to build a cross chain defi application with high coding standards and technical design.

 The right candidate has 3+ years in the blockchain space, and is proficient in software development as well as having strong technical skills in writing front end code.
 Candidates would benefit strongly from having a deep fundamental software development knowledge base.